Tesgüino

-Tesgüino is an artisanal corn beer produced by several Yuto-Aztec people.
+Tesgüino is an artisanal corn beer produced by several Uto-Aztecan peoples.
 The Tarahumara people regard the beer as sacred, and it forms a significant part of their society.
 Anthropologist John Kennedy reports that "the average Tarahumaras spends at least 100 days per year directly concerned with tesgüino and much of this time under its influence or aftereffects."

 Etymology

 Tesgüino comes from the Nahuatl tescuini which means "heartbeat".

 Tradition

 The Tarahumara people gather every year during Easter week (semana santa) and drink large amounts of Tesgüino together while following rituals.
 According to the anthropologist Bill Merrill of the Smithsonian Institution, the sacred drink chases large souls from the persons who drink it, "and so when people get drunk that's why they act like children [...] because the souls that are controlling their actions are the little souls, like little children".

 Varieties

 The general Tarahumara term for an alcoholic beverage is "Sugíki"; and "batári" is used when the beer is specifically made from corn or lichen flour; "paciki" is used when the beer is made from fresh corn stalks.
 While tesgüino made from corn is considered the most sacred, the Tarahumara also make beer from agave and wheat, as well as other alcoholic beverages made from fruits such as peaches, berries, crab apples, cactus fruits, and mesquite seeds.